Incorporation of a company - Incorporation of a company

 Please note that, as of 10 December 2021, amendments to the articles of association of limited liability companies with registered offices in an EU country represented in Portugal through a branch are subject to registration with the Commercial Registry.

-Models and forms are available online at the website of the Institute of Registries and Notary services (https://irn.justica.gov.pt/).
+Models and forms are available online at the website of the IRN (https://irn.justica.gov.pt/).

 [3] Fee reduced by 15% if registration is submitted online.